spinnaker/spinnaker.github.io/setup/quickstart/halyard-gke-deploy-rbac/index.md

    gcloud info
    ```

-   If you are unfamiliar with how to use multiple projects with ```bash gcloud ``` you can use this [guide](https://cloud.google.com/sdk/docs/managing-configurations) to get started.
+   If you are unfamiliar with how to use multiple projects with ```gcloud``` you can use this [guide](https://cloud.google.com/sdk/docs/managing-configurations) to get started.

 2. Set your zone and project variables and get the credentials for the Kubernetes cluster: